opengeospatial/MetOceanDWG/MetOceanDWG Projects/Authority Codes for CRS/Pole rotation.md

 (like all other implementations tested on this page) and the source and target coordinates are geographic coordinates on the same sphere.
 Replacing "EPSG:4053" (International 1924) by "EPSG:4326" (WGS 1984) on PROJ 8.2.0
-does not change the outout coordinates.
+does not change the output coordinates.

 ```shell
 cs2cs -I "EPSG:4053" +to +type=crs +proj=ob_tran +o_proj=longlat +R=6371229 +no_defs \